MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 [ExecuteCloudScriptRequest](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript#executecloudscriptrequest) is the request type for any call to [PlayFabClientAPI.ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript).

 - `ExecuteCloudScriptRequest.FunctionName` is a string.
-The value should match the name of the function defined in CloudScript.
+The value should match the name of the function defined in CloudScript (Legacy).
 In this case, `helloWorld`.

 - `ExecuteCloudScriptRequest.FunctionParameter` can be any object, able to be serialized to JSON.
 It becomes the first args parameter in the `helloWorld` function (refer to the args in the previous section).

 - `ExecuteCloudScriptRequest.GeneratePlayStreamEvent` is optional.
 If true, an event will be posted to PlayStream, which you can view in Game Manager, or utilize for other PlayStream triggers.

-Depending on the language, the final part of the `ExecuteCloudScript` line involves making the request to the PlayFab CloudScript server, as well as the *Result* and *Error* handling part, specific for the language.
+Depending on the language, the final part of the `ExecuteCloudScript` line involves making the request to the PlayFab CloudScript (Legacy) server, as well as the *Result* and *Error* handling part, specific for the language.

 For example, in Unity, JavaScript, or AS3, Error and Result handling is provided using callback functions.